KMORaza/Inverter-Drive_Simulation_Software/README.md

-### Software for simulating an electric inverter drive and written in JavaFX (Software for simulation of electrical inverter drive and written in JavaFX)
+### Software zur Simulation eines elektrischen Wechselrichterantriebs und geschrieben in JavaFX (Software for simulation of electrical inverter drive and written in JavaFX)

 #### First version
 * The software simulates an inverter-driven induction motor system, allowing users to configure motor parameters, control strategies, PWM settings, and thermal management.